 - Ch – chain

 - FDC – Foundation double crochet – I have a photo tutorial for this stitch HERE.
-You can also find a video tutorial on this page or on my YouTube channel HERE.
+You can also find a video on my YouTube channel HERE.
 If you would prefer not to start with a foundation double crochet, in the pattern I also gave instructions for starting the usual way with a chain and then double crocheting in each stitch

 - DC –double crochet